Manuel Ferreyros: Biography

 In 1860, he traveled to England as a member of the commission in charge of supervising the construction of the steamers destined to serve in the Peruvian Amazon.
 On board one of those steamers, the Morona, in 1862 he starred in an incident with the Brazilian authorities at Fort Ovidos, in the Brazilian Amazon, who tried to prevent him from passing on his trip to Loreto.
 This episode originated a phrase that became popular in colloquial speech: "as brave as Ferreyros" (Bravo como Ferreyros).
 He then assumed command of the Loreto post.
 By then he was an effective frigate captain (1862).

 In 1864 he returned to Callao and was in charge of the rescue of the Callao frigate (formerly Apurímac), which had sunk on the island of San Lorenzo during a test of the floating dock.
-Between 1864 and 1865 he was commander of the steamer Loa.
+In 1864 and 1865 he was commander of the steamer Loa.

 In 1866 he participated in the Chincha Islands War, commanding the corvette América.
-He stood out in the combat of Abtao, where the allied Peruvian-Chilean fleet faced the Spanish frigates Villa de Madrid and Blanca (February 5, 1866).
+He stood out in the Battle of Abtao, where the allied Peruvian-Chilean fleet faced the Spanish screw frigates Villa de Madrid and Reina Blanca on February 7, 1866.
 His ship made "the most accurate shots, with the longest range and most effect," as the head of the Spanish squadron himself pointed out in the respective part.

 When the dictatorship of Mariano Ignacio Prado decided to continue the war against Spain, attacking its possessions in Cuba and the Philippines, hiring the American Commodore John R. Tucker as commander of the Peruvian navy, the protest of the Peruvian sailors was immediate, in solidarity with the displaced chief, Lizardo Montero.
 A large number of officers resigned in protest, including Ferreyros and Grau.
 The government considered this attitude as insubordination and imprisoned the rebel sailors on the island of San Lorenzo, putting them on trial.
 One by one they were declared innocent and released (1867).
 He then requested indefinite leave in the Navy and became commander of the merchant frigate America, in which he made trips to China.

 Together with Lizardo Montero, Ferreyros was godfather at Grau's marriage to Dolores Cabero, while Aurelio García y García officiated as witness (April 12, 1867).
 The four sailors used to be seen together frequently, which is why they were known in the naval circles as the "four aces".